lgi-devs/lgi/docs/guide.md

     -- This is equivalent of C 'g_message("A message %d", 1)' log.message("A message %d", 1)

-    -- This is equivalent ot C 'g_warning("Not found")' log.warning("Not found")
+    -- This is equivalent to C 'g_warning("Not found")' log.warning("Not found")

 Note that format string is formatted using Lua's `string.format()`, so